qor/sorting/README.md

 ## Qor Support

-[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications, and comprised of modules that abstract common features for such system.
+[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications and as such is comprised of modules that abstract common features for such systems.

-Although Sorting could be used alone, it works nicely with QOR, if you have requirements to manage your application's data, be sure to check QOR out!
+Although Sorting could be used alone, it works very nicely with QOR - if you have requirements to manage your application's data, be sure to check QOR out!

 [QOR Demo:  http://demo.getqor.com/admin](http://demo.getqor.com/admin)